 - suicidal thoughts or a previous suicide attempt

 - taken medicines called MAOIs like Carbex, Eldepryl, Marplan, Nardil, and Parnate within 14 days

 - an unusual reaction to duloxetine, other medicines, foods, dyes, or preservatives

 - pregnant or trying to get pregnant

 How should I use this medicine?Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
 Do not cut, crush or chew this medicine.
 You can take this medicine with or without food.
 Take your medicine at regular intervals.
 Do not take your medicine more often than directed.
-If you have been taking this medicine regularly for some time, do not suddenly stop taking it.
-You must gradually reduce the dose, or your symptoms may get worse.
-Ask your doctor or health care professional for advice.
+Do not stop taking this medicine suddenly except upon the advice of your doctor.
+Stopping this medicine too quickly may cause serious side effects or your condition may worsen.

 A special MedGuide will be given to you by the pharmacist with each prescription and refill.
 Be sure to read this information carefully each time.

 Talk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.

 What if I miss a dose?If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

 What may interact with this medicine?Do not take this medicine with any of the following medications: